camunda/camunda-docs-manual/content/update/camunda-fox.md

 # Migrate Your Database

 Be aware that there were major changes in our database structure.
 For migration from **Camunda fox EE 6.2** and **Camunda fox CE 1.34** we recommend to take a look at our migration scripts.
 These are located in the following folder of your downloaded pre-packaged distribution: `$DISTRIBUTION_PATH/sql/upgrade`.
-To perform the migration of your database, choose the corresponding upgrade script `$DATABASE_engine_6.2_to_7.0` according to your database platform and run it.
+To perform the migration of your database, choose the corresponding update script `$DATABASE_engine_6.2_to_7.0` according to your database platform and run it.

 # Migrate the Server

 ## JBoss AS 7.1.3

-### Upgrade the Application Server Modules (JBoss)
+### Update the Application Server Modules (JBoss)

 * Delete the following folders:
   * `$FOX_HOME/modules/com/camunda/`